Bekheit/Chat_System/README.md

 ## Execute these commands to start the application

 1. docker-compose build
-2. docker-compose run app bundle exec rake db:migrate (if fail execute it again)
+2. docker-compose run app bundle exec rake db:migrate (if fail execute it again it will work)
 3. docker-compose up

    - if this error appears